CoachAntonic/Nuclear-Decay-Simulation/README.md

 ## Simulations
 - **Decay Simulation** : Theoretical decay curve of Iodine-131 with experimental noise
 - **Decay Comparison** : Comparison of decay curves for Iodine-131, Barium-140 and Cerium-141
+ (For both there is a version with the curve animated)

 ## Requirements
 - Python 3.x